mostroverkhov/firebase-data-rsocket/readme.md

  Removes data on path `test\delete\missi`

 #### Standalone binaries
 `mvn package` on `server-binary-tcp` will produce runnable fat jar.
-Authorization credentials and port must be provided with `--config`, `--port` arguments.
+Authorization credentials and address must be provided with `--config`, and `--host`, `--port` arguments.

 Server can be started as
 ```
-java -jar firebase-rsocket-server-binary-tcp-<VERSION>.jar --port <PORT> --config <CREDENTIALS_FILE>
+java -jar firebase-rsocket-server-binary-tcp-<VERSION>.jar --host <BIND_ADDRESS> --port <PORT> --config <CREDENTIALS_FILE>
 ```

 For example
 ```
-java -jar firebase-rsocket-server-binary-tcp-0.2-SNAPSHOT.jar --port 8090 --config creds.properties
+java -jar firebase-rsocket-server-binary-tcp-0.2-SNAPSHOT.jar --host 127.0.0.1 --port 8090 --config creds.properties
 ```
-will start server on 8090 port, and assumes credentials file `creds.properties` is in same directory as `jar`.
-It's convenient to have firebase service account file in same directory aswell.
+will start server on `127.0.0.1:8090`, and assumes credentials file `creds.properties` is in same directory as `jar`.
 Credentials file format is described in `Authorization` block below

 #### Authorization